infernodragon456/Computer_Networks_Assignments/README.md

 - **Gossip Message Propagation**: Peers broadcast messages to connected nodes, which then propagate the message to others.
 - **Failure Detection**: Periodic heartbeat checks ensure peers are alive, and unresponsive peers are removed.
 - **Threaded Communication**: Each peer runs in a multi-threaded mode to handle concurrent connections.
+- **Logging Mechanism**: Each seed and peer logs communication and system events for monitoring and debugging.

 ---